About

-As Timekeeper in residence in 2013 at UCL Petrie Museum of Egyptian Archaeology in London, Cathy led a multi-disciplinary AHRC-funded research project, discussion programme and exhibition on the cultural history of how we picture time (ranging from a many-horned goat to a sun-tracking flower) in collaboration with scholars from archaeology, ancient history, philosophy, science, psychology and architecture.
+In 2013, as Timekeeper in residence at UCL Petrie Museum of Egyptian Archaeology, Cathy led a multi-disciplinary AHRC-funded research project in collaboration with scholars from ancient history, archaeology, architecture, materials science, philosophy and psychology, students and members of the public.
+The project began with a programme of multi-disciplinary conversations and workshops.
+It culminated in an exhibition, A Storm is Blowing, exploring the cultural history of how we picture the shape and direction of time, from a many-horned goat to the Facebook ‘Timeline’.
 The project created a model of engagement that has since been adopted widely across UCL culture.

-In her wider work, Cathy has been Head of Academy at Scriberia, a founding faculty member at The School of Life, London, and Curator for Art on the Underground (Transport for London).
-As Head of Interaction at Artangel in the early 2000s, she devised and co-commissioned its pioneering Nights of London programme of projects by artists and writers exploring the nocturnal city with people who stay awake, work or watch over it.
+In her broader work, Cathy has been Head of Academy at Scriberia, a founding faculty member at The School of Life, London, and Curator for Art on the Underground (Transport for London).
+As Head of Interaction at Artangel in the early 2000s, she devised and co-commissioned Nights of London.
+This pioneering programme of projects led by artists and writers explored the nocturnal city with people who wake, work or watch over it while the rest of us sleep.

-She has given guest lectures and workshops for many cultural and academic organisations, including the British Council/UCL Museum Training School, D&AD (President’s Lecture series), the Royal College of Art’s MA in Curating Contemporary Art, the Gerrit Rietveld Academy in Amsterdam, the National College of Art and Design in Dublin, the Irish Museum of Modern Art, and How the Light Gets In philosophy festival in Hay-on-Wye.
+Cathy has given guest lectures, talks and workshops for many cultural and academic organisations, including the British Council/UCL Museum Training School, D&AD (President’s Lecture series), the Royal College of Art’s MA in Curating Contemporary Art, the Gerrit Rietveld Academy in Amsterdam, the National College of Art and Design in Dublin, the Irish Museum of Modern Art, and How the Light Gets In philosophy festival in Hay-on-Wye.

 Cathy holds an MA (dist.) in Media and Communications (1997) from Goldsmiths University of London, and a BA (1st Class) in Social and Political Sciences (1995) from Cambridge University.